JoaoCostaIFG/SETR/devlog/devlog1.md

-In the code above, I've omitted some details like the implementation of the tasks function (`FuncX`, `FuncY`, `FuncZ` just toggle their respective LED) and how to setup timer interrupts, for simplicity sake.
+In the code above, I've omitted some details like the implementation of the tasks function (`FuncX`, `FuncY`, `FuncZ` just toggle their respective LED) and how to set up timer interrupts, for simplicity’s sake.

 ### Code analysis